 38 percent of the Jews residing in the Minneapolis area lived in the Park.

-Mt.
-Sinai Hospital, which was opened in 1948 specifically for Jewish patients and doctors, merged with Metropolitan Medical Center but closed the next year.
-Over the years many of the Jewish doctors moved to Methodist Hospital.
+Mount Sinai Hospital, which was opened in 1951 specifically to meet the needs of for Jewish doctors who were not being served by the other hospitals in Minneapolis, merged with Metropolitan Medical Center but closed the next year.
+Over the years many of the Jewish doctors moved to Methodist Hospital in St. Louis Park.

 With the fall of the Soviet Union, Russian Jews migrated to the U.S. In the Park, a Russian community grew in the Aquila area, where there was a Russian grocery store, Russian doctor, etc. It is estimated that 30,000 Russians came to Minnesota.